Brett Boutwell, Eric Seiferth, and Gregory Reish

 The Bulletin is published in the Winter (January), Spring (May), and Fall (September) by the Society for American Music.
 Copyright 2019 by the Society for American Music, ISSN 0196-7967.

 Editor: Elizabeth Ann Lindau (Elizabeth.Lindau@csulb.edu)

 Media Editor: Elizabeth Ozment (firstname.lastname@example.org)

 Design and Layout: John Michael McCluskey (email@example.com)

-Items for submission should be submitted to Elizabeth Ann Lindau as an attachment to e-mail.
+Items for submission should be submitted via the Bulletin‘s information page.
 Photographs or other graphic materials should be accompanied by captions and desired location in the text.
 Deadlines for submission of materials are 15 December, 15 April, and 15 August.

 Return to Top